updated: 24th of June 2020

 You do not receive an advance for temporary unemployment as you have not worked.

-If you have resumed work as of the beginning of May, you will receive an advance payment in May.
+If you have already started up again in May or at the beginning of June, you will receive an advance payment.

 Who pays for the public holidays during the period of temporary unemployment?